Advanced web management tools like WordPress have truly simplified web design and web development for business owners.

-WordPress themes drive web template systems one step further.
+WordPress themes expand web templating systems much further.

-The WordPress theme system controls all of the design areas of a website.
-It allows you to add a “skin” over your entire site in a similar way that a website template system does but it also also gives you complete control over the management, presentation and customization aspects of all template options.
+The WordPress theme system controls the design elements of the website.
+It allows you to add a “skin” over your entire site much like a website template system does but it provides users with complete control over the management, appearance and customization of your template settings.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

-As stated above, one of the unique and revolutionary features of the WordPress theme is that how your site displays to site visitors externally in no way affects how your site functions in the backend to handle areas like content management and functionality.
+As stated in the quote above, one of the unique features of the WordPress theme is that the way your website displays to visitors does not affect your site’s functional aspects (e.g. content management and functionality).

-In simple terms, what this means is that themes let you modify the appearance of your site as often as you want without touching your website’s content and all the functionality you’ve built into it.
-For example, if you have set up WP site for e-commerce, changing the entire look of your site with another theme won’t affect the content or the functionality of your website.
+In plain English terms, what this means is that a WordPress theme lets you modify the appearance of your site as much and as often as you want without affecting your website’s content and all the functionality you’ve built into it.
+For example, if you have configured WordPress site for e-commerce, changing the entire look of your site with another theme won’t affect the content or the functionality of your web site.
 All e-commerce features, settings and product information will remain intact, but your site will look completely different.

-Because with WordPress, you no longer have to spend weeks or months waiting for your site to be completed.
-You can get your website built quickly and get started with any theme you like, and modify the entire look, feel and design of your site in seconds, whenever you decide … and as many times as you like!
+Because when you use WordPress, you no longer have to spend weeks or months waiting for your website to be completed.
+You can get your website built simply and get started with any WordPress theme you like, and customize the entire look, feel and design of your site in a few minutes, whenever you decide … and as many times as you like!

-Even better, you can easily install a theme on your site with no web code development knowledge required.
-Simply choose any theme you like, install it on your site and activate it.
-WordPress allows you to change your entire site’s web design and customize elements like header images, layout, style settings and more with just a couple of mouse clicks …
+Even better, you can easily replace any theme on your WordPress site without needing web code editing skills.
+Simply pick any theme you like, upload it to your site and activate it.
+WordPress allows you to change your site’s design and customize elements like header images, page layout, styling options and more in minutes …

-Because WordPress is made available as open source software, commercial web designers all around the world can create themes specifically for the WordPress platform using the WordPress templating system.
+As WordPress is made available as open source software, thousands of web designers from all over the world can create themes specifically for the WordPress platform using the WordPress templating system.

-This means that thousands of great WP themes are made available to WP users.
-WordPress are normally distributed as Free Software under the terms of the GNU General Public License Definition, or they can be purchased as Premium (i.e. paid) themes.
+This means that thousands of high quality WordPress themes can be downloaded by WP users.
+WordPress are generally distributed for Free under the terms of the GNU General Public License Definition, or they can be purchased as Premium (i.e. paid) themes.

-As more businesses turn to WordPress for online publishing, more designers are now starting to develop themes for a wider audience of web users.
+As the popularity of WordPress soars, more designers are now focused on developing themes for a wider range of applications.

-Themes range from professional-looking, to designs that are simply beautiful and could typically cost hundreds or even thousands of dollars to design.
-Surprisingly, most WordPress themes are really inexpensive to purchase.
+Themes range from professional-looking, to designs that are simply breathtaking and would normally cost many hundreds of dollars to commission.
+Surprisingly, most premium WP themes are very inexpensive.

-You can view several WordPress theme galleries containing stunning examples of great premium themes in this post:
+You can view several WordPress theme galleries that include many examples of WordPress themes in this article:

 (Browse Thousands Of FREE WordPress Themes!)

-Here are just a few of the benefits of using WordPress themes over using traditional website design:
+Here are just some of the many benefits of using WordPress themes over using tools that require traditional web template design:

-WordPress themes are quite easy to install on your site.
-Simply upload it to your Plugin folder via your WP dashboard and activate.
-Even easier still, you can install any of the themes listed in the WordPress theme repository at WordPress.org) directly from within your WordPress site’s admin area.
+WP themes are quite easy to install on your site.
+Just upload it to your Plugins folder via your WP dashboard and activate.
+Even easier still, you can install any of the themes listed in the free theme repository at WordPress.org) directly from within your WP dashboard.

-- WordPress has a large community of commercial theme developers and development companies who, collectively, contribute thousands of great WordPress Themes available to users.
-Many of these themes are completely free to use!
+- WordPress has a growing online community of commercial theme developers and development companies who contribute thousands of high quality WordPress Themes available to users.
+Thousands of these themes are 100% free to use!

-- Themes give sites a unified and consistent design across all the site’s elements, like pages, headers, footers, layout, etc …
+- Themes give sites a unified and consistent design across all the blog’s elements, i.e. pages, headers, footers, layout, etc …

-- A “theme” works independently of your digital content.
-This makes it possible to swap themes as often as you like without disturbing the blog settings.
+- A “theme” works independently of your site’s content.
+This allows you swap WP themes as often as you want without modifying the website’s settings.

-- Many themes come with additional features and settings that allow you to easily customize your site’s layout, style and design elements to create a unique look to suit your needs.
+- Many themes provide built-in functionality and options that let you easily customize your site’s style and design elements and create a unique look to suit your taste.

-- Many WordPress themes are built using a framework that enables users to upgrade the theme to newer theme versions without losing its unique customizations (e.g. styles)
+- Many themes are built using a framework that lets you upgrade the theme to newer theme versions without losing its unique customizations (e.g. CSS styles)

-- WordPress lets you search, upload and install WordPress Themes automatically inside the admin panel.
+- WordPress allows you to search, import, install and update WordPress Themes automatically inside the dashboard.

-- WordPress themes lets you save thousands of dollars on web development costs.
-Free WordPress themes cost nothing and most “Premium”themes are normally very affordable.
+- WordPress themes helps you save hundreds, even thousands of dollars on website development costs.
+Free themes cost nothing and most “Premium”themes are normally quite inexpensive.

-A responsive theme enables websites to automatically readjust the web layout to display smoothly over different screen sizes and resolutions, as well as across different devices (e.g. computers, tablets, mobile phones, etc.) …
+A responsive theme allows a website to automatically readjust screen size to display smoothly over different screen sizes and resolutions, as well as across different devices (e.g. computers, tablets, mobile phones, etc.) …

-A responsive theme is also optimized for each platform.
-Users can navigate, read and load the site on all device platforms without having to resize anything, or requiring website owners to install additional browser elements.
+Responsive themes are also optimized for each device type.
+Users can navigate, read and load a site on most device browsers without having to readjust their browser settings, or requiring the website owner to have installed additional themes.

-Note: When downloading WordPress themes, we recommend choosing a responsive WordPress theme.
-Not only will a responsive theme ensure that the content and layout of your site will display correctly on all devices, but it also means that the theme is newer than non-responsive themes and therefore probably complies with the latest standards, practices and techniques of web design.
+Note: When purchasing WordPress themes, we strongly recommend choosing a responsive WordPress theme.
+Not only will the theme ensure that your website will display correctly on all devices, but it also means that the theme is newer than most non-responsive themes and therefore should comply with the latest standards and practices of web design coding.

-I hope that this overview has helped you gain a better understanding about WordPress themes, what themes are, how themes help your business save money, and how WP themes make customizing sites easy.
+Hopefully, this basic overview has helped you gain a clearer understanding about themes, what WordPress themes are, how WP themes can help you and your business save money, and how WordPress themes let you easily customize your website.